 Avianca Boeing 787 Business Class - Bogota to Lima: Lovely plane, beyond horrible crew.

-Back in May I booked a United award ticket from New York to Peru and added a segment in Business Class on the Avianca 787 between Bogota and Lima.
+A few months I booked a United award ticket from New York to Peru and added a segment in Business Class on the Avianca 787 between Bogota and Lima.

 I was really looking forward to this flight since it was the first wide body plane that Avianca would operate with a 1-2-1 cabin instead of the usual 2-2-2.